 Make no mistake: that brown envelope releases the inner procrastinator in you and on the last day you will be chasing these little bits of paper.

 This is a short guide to filing your tax return.

-Be sure to take your tax return, your electric identity card, your papers, pay slips, certificates for tax deductions (mortgages, life insurance, pension saving, donations, child care, maintenance pay, titres services, etc…, your tax bill for last year, and the tax bill for the real estate tax (“précompte immobilier”).
+Be sure to have your tax return, your electronic identity card, your papers, pay slips, certificates for tax deductions (mortgages, life insurance, pension saving, donations, child care, maintenance pay, titres services, etc…, your tax bill for last year, and the tax bill for the real estate tax (“précompte immobilier”).

-There is no shame in asking; about 1 million Belgians go and see the taxman, but the longer you wait, the longer the queue will be.
+There is no shame in asking; about 1 million Belgians check with the taxman.

 - When do I need to file my Belgian income tax return?

 - Belgian income tax: There's nowhere to hide

 - Belgian income tax returns for families

 - Help!
 Where to get assistance with your tax return

 - This guide was written by Marc Quaghebeur, an international tax lawyer and partner at Cabinet DAVID.
 It is a general introduction based on current understanding of the law.
 It is not to be taken as a suitable alternative for individual advice.